 Fig 13.
 Injection of LHRH drug under the skin

 For painful bone involvement, direct radiation to the bone or biphosphonate drug infusion eg. Zometa, can be given to halt further bony destruction.
-Because advanced prostate cancer causes excess pain and morbidity once it spreads to the bones, early detection is still the best way to prevent events.
-Because of advancements in medical therapies, men with advanced cancer can now living longer.
+Because advanced prostate cancer causes excess pain and morbidity once it spreads to the bones, early detection is still the best way to prevent such excess suffering.
+Because of advancements in medical therapies, men with advanced cancer are now living longer.
 However, the lifetime cost will be higher than treatment for organ-confined cancer.

-Prostate cancer is getting more common and causes excess morbidity when diagnosed late.
+Prostate cancer is more common as men age.
+Excess morbidity results when it is diagnosed late.
 Fortunately, there is a tumour marker, PSA which can detect the cancer in its early stages.
 PSA also serves as a surrogate marker for effectiveness of treatment and alert to any recurrence.
 The threshold for biopsy is 4 ng/dl but majority of men with high PSA do not have prostate cancer.
-Biopsy is recommended when the PSA is consistently high.
-This is normally done via the rectum.
-Prior to biopsy, a MRI can be done with the advantage of reducing the need for unnecessary biopsy as well as improving the accuracy rate through targeted biopsies.
-There is also the option of transperineal route to reduce the risk of infection associated with the rectal route.
+Biopsy is recommended when the PSA is consistently high and continues to rise.
+This can be done via the rectum or perineum.
+Prior to biopsy, a MRI is now routinely done with the advantage of reducing the need for unnecessary biopsies as well as improving the accuracy rate through fusion with the ultrasound image.
 Upon confirmation of organ-confined cancer, surgery still gives the most reliable long-term survival, the gold-standard method being robotic prostatectomy.